 There’s no way around it.
-Vinyl windows are not made from natural materials.
+Vinyl windows are not built from natural materials.
 Throughout their existence, vinyl windows have come under attack over the chemical basis of the vinyl material used in frame manufacturing.
 But vinyl window creation has come a long way in recent years.
-Windows such as Pella’s 350 Series, 250 Series and Encompass by Pella include] frames created from advanced polymers that are performance-tested for superior weathering and durability that keeps families safe and healthy.
+Windows such as Pella’s 350 Series, 250 Series and Encompass by Pella include frames created from advanced polymers that are performance-tested for excellent weathering and durability that keeps families safe and healthy.

 - Increased Energy Efficiency

-Fiberglass windows can provide significant positive changes in energy efficiency compared to vinyl windows.
-Pella’s Impervia fiberglass windows offer energy-efficient options that meet or exceed ENERGY STAR® guidelines in all 50 states*.
+Fiberglass windows can provide significant positive changes in energy efficiency in contrast to vinyl windows.
+Pella’s Impervia fiberglass windows offer energy-efficient options that meet or exceed ENERGY STAR® guidelines nationwide*.
 Including optional foam-insulated frames, Impervia can provide even stronger protection against extreme elements.

 - Composite Strength

 Some of the increased energy efficiency in fiberglass windows is due to composite materials used in the frame’s design.
 As the name “fiberglass” implies, glass has long been a component of fiberglass window frames.
 But recently engineered composites, including Pella’s Duracast® material, don’t rely on the old glass particles, layering materials to build even more strength.